This post is also available in: Español (Spanish)

 Experienced Brain Injury Lawyers

 Contact the brain injury lawyers at The Traub Law Office, P.C. in Austin Today.
 If you think you may have suffered a MTBI as a result of a car wreck, contact your doctor immediately.
 And, if your injury is the result of the negligence of a third party, contact us to discuss your legal rights.
-Call us or complete the form below today.
+Callus at (512) 246-9191 or complete the form.